Adiabatic charge transport through non-Bloch bands

 Note that the NH topological phases are protected by ramified time-reversal symmetry and particle-hole symmetry, generated by unitary operators ${\mathcal T}=I$ and ${\mathcal P}=\sigma_z$, respectively such that ${\mathcal T} H^*(k) {\mathcal T}^{-1}=H(-k)$ and ${\mathcal P} H^*(k) {\mathcal P}^{-1}=-H(-k)$ \cite{Kawabata19}.
 The non-Bloch spectrum in Fig. \ref{fig:fig2} (d) respects the above symmetries in terms of $\phi$ which plays the role of $k$ such that $\tilde{E}(\phi)=-\tilde{E}(-\phi)$, $\tilde{E}(\phi)=\tilde{E}(-\phi)$.
 In the case of adiabatic drive, the time-evolved non-Bloch bands break the $\Gamma$, ${\mathcal P}$ and ${\mathcal T}$ symmetries resulting in the emergent NH 2D Chern phases.
 In this case, the non-Bloch winding over $d^x_R(\beta, t)$-$d^y_R (\beta, t)$ plane occurs with time justifying charge transport.
 To be precise, for $t=0, T/2$, $d^z_R(t)=0$ causing the static non-Bloch winding analysis applicable, see SM \cite{supp} for more details.
-Given the established experimental realizations of NH physics \cite{li2024observation,lin2022experimental,li2019observation,PhysRevLett.123.165701} and of SSH-type topological lattices \cite{meier2016observation,lee2018topolectrical,atala2013direct}, we anticipate that engineered optical-lattice architectures and topolectrical circuit networks \cite{goldman2016topological,PhysRevResearch.3.023056,yuan2023non,wang2022non} constitute promising platforms for implementing and probing the predicted phenomena in our work.
+Given the experimental advancements in NH physics \cite{li2024observation,lin2022experimental,li2019observation,PhysRevLett.123.165701} and SSH-type topological lattices \cite{meier2016observation,lee2018topolectrical,atala2013direct}, we anticipate that engineered optical-lattice architectures and topolectrical circuit networks \cite{goldman2016topological,PhysRevResearch.3.023056,yuan2023non,wang2022non} constitute promising platforms for implementing and probing the predicted phenomena in our work.
+Note that adiabatic particle transport has been experimentally studied through the center-of-mass displacement and light intensity distribution in cold atom systems and photonic waveguide arrays, respectively \cite{Lohse_2015,Nakajima_2016,lohse2018exploring, cerjan2020}.
+The experimental realizations in non-Hermitian systems using optical lattices and photonic waveguides with controlled dissipation \cite{PhysRevLett.124.250402,zhao2025two,PhysRevLett.121.150403,xiao2025non} enable the manifestation of the biorthogonal Berry connection \cite{Qin2024,yin2025} through the pumped charge, which can be detected via the observables discussed above.
+In solid-state systems, our proposal can be validated when the potential difference between left and right leads is slowly varied within the bulk gap of the central system to transfer charge across it in a quantized manner \cite{PhysRevB.106.045417,PhysRevB.110.045138,doi:10.1126/science.aar3766}.